Yang-YoungHyeon/Android-Regex-Java-Kotlin/README.md

 # Android-JAVA-Regex-Pattern
-- This is a regular menu available on Android.
+- This is a regular expression available on Android.

 ## How to use Getter
 ```